marcelnicolay/mongotor/README.md

 ## Why not asyncmongo ?

-[AsyncMongo](https://github.com/bitly/asyncmongo) is asynchronous library for accessing mongo with tornado.ioloop, but don't implement replica set, don't have an ORM, I don't like her connection pooling, is deficitary, and i don't trust in your tests.
+[AsyncMongo](https://github.com/bitly/asyncmongo) is an asynchronous library for accessing mongo with tornado.ioloop, but don't implement replica set, don't have an ORM, I don't like her connection poolin, and i don't trust in your tests.

 Besides, this project is not walking very well, or better, very fast.
 Exist a lot of issues and pull requests that aren't looked.

-I am very thankful to asyncmongo, i worked with he in some projects and he's been served as inspiration, but now, I am very excited to write my own library, more flexible, fast, secure and that will walking faster.
+I am very thankful to asyncmongo, i worked with it in some projects and it's been served as inspiration, but now, I am very excited to write my own library, more flexible, fast, secure and that will walking faster.

 ## Installing